 • Food is not used as a reward or punishment.

-• As part of the school curriculum and learning, the class may engage in cooking projects and be offered taste the food they prepared (children with special diets will be considered).
+• As part of the school curriculum and learning, the class may engage in cooking projects and be offered the opportunity to taste the food they prepared (children with special diets will be considered).